Roasted Red Pepper Pesto Babka

 - After the dough has risen, place it in the freezer for a half hour.
 It will make it easier to work with in assembly.

-- For the filling: Roast sliced red peppers in oven on 350° F for 20-25 minutes until edges start to blacken slightly.
+- For the filling: Slice red peppers and place on baking sheet lined with parchment paper.
+Brush with olive oil and add salt and pepper.
+Roast in oven on 375° F for 20-25 minutes until edges start to blacken slightly.
 Then toast pine nuts in the oven for about 10 minutes until slightly roasted and fragrant.

 - Add all pesto ingredients to a food processor and blend until smooth.
 Store in fridge until ready to use.